Regional 2 Anglia: Structure and format

 There is one automatic promotion place and two relegation places.
 The first-placed team at the end of season wins promotion to Regional 1 South East.
 The last three placed clubs are usually relegated to either Counties 1 Eastern Counties, Counties 1 Essex or Counties 1 Herts/Middlesex depending on location.

+2026–27

+Participating teams and locations

+Departing were the champions Eton Manor, promoted to Regional 1 South East, while Norwich (11th) and Holt (12th) were relegated to Counties 1 Eastern Counties.
+Also departing were HAC (Honourable Artillery Company) (runners-up) on a level transfer to Regional 2 Thames.